12/12/2022

 3. Continue to expand nuclear amyloid imaging to other AHS locations.

-4. Explore software enhancements to our 64/128 slice CT systems that have the potential to improve the quality of our coronary CTA's.
+4. Explore software enhancements to our 64/128 slice CT systems that have the potential to improve the quality of our coronary

 5. Integrate generic Lexiscan - if commercially available.